ChicagoBoss/ChicagoBoss/README.markdown

     1. you need install win openSSl (http://www.slproweb.com/products/Win32OpenSSL.html)
     2. make mochiweb with msys or cygwin

-When you're start the server, run `./START-DEV.SH` (or start-dev.bat) in this directory (admin privileges needed).
+When you're ready to start the server, run `./START-DEV.SH` (or start-dev.bat) in this directory (admin privileges needed).
 There will be a lot of PROGRESS REPORTs which look scary but hopefully everything is running smoothly.
 With this console you can interact directly with the running server.
 Next, point your browser to:

     http://localhost:8001/